-Deductions from the fiduciary net position for the fiscal year ended June 30, 2022, totaled \$73,934,236 which was an increase of \$2,629,816 or 3.69 percent over the prior fiscal year 2021.
-Deductions from the fiduciary net position for the fiscal year ended June 30, 2021, totaled \$71,304,420 which was an increase of \$5,036,024 or 7.60 percent over the prior fiscal year 2020.
-The fiscal year ending June 30, 2020 had deductions from the fiduciary net position totaling \$66,268,396, which was an increase of \$2,460,953 or 3.86 percent over the prior fiscal year 2019.
-The increase in benefits paid resulted primarily from an increase in the amount of benefit payments due to the number of retirees from the prior year.
+Deductions from the fiduciary net position for the fiscal year ended June 30, 2022, totaled \$77,304,403 which was an increase of \$4,059,191 or 5.54 percent over the prior fiscal year 2021.
+Deductions from the fiduciary net position for the fiscal year ended June 30, 2021, totaled \$73,245,212 which was an increase of \$4,204,051 or 6.09 percent over the prior fiscal year 2020.
+The fiscal year ended June 30, 2020 had deductions from the fiduciary net position totaling \$69,041,161, which was an increase of \$1,181,779 or 1.74 percent over the prior fiscal year 2019.
+The current year increase in benefits paid resulted primarily from a modest increase in PRSB payments for calendar year 2022 and the normal increase in the number of new retirees receiving benefits.

-The System's increases in total deductions have closely paralleled inflation and are reflective of the membership and services provided.
-The System has consistently met its Administrative Budget.
+The System's increases in total expenses have closely paralleled inflation and the growth in the membership and services provided.
+The System has consistently met its Administrative Expense Budget.
 There are no material variances between planned expenses and actual expenses.